 China has a long history of providing education to international students studying in high schools and universities.
 International students have enrolled in over 746 higher education institutions throughout the country.
 Over the past few years, the number of international students who study abroad in China has significantly increased every year.

 The higher education sector has growth as well.
+China is seeking to improve the quality of education through a major effort at curriculum reform.
 China has increased the proportion of its college-age population in higher education to over 20 percent now from 1.4 percent in 1978.
-At the same time, China is improving the quality of education through a major effort at school curriculum reform.

 China has a consistent teacher development system.
 Teaching has historically been and remains today a highly respected profession in China.
 Teachers have strong preparation in their subject matter and prospective teachers spend a great deal of time observing the classrooms of experienced teachers, often in schools attached to their universities.
 Once teachers are employed in school, there is a system of induction and continuous professional development in which groups of teachers work together with master teachers on lesson plans and improvement.